 explain the geologists.

-Now most of the drinking water on the Faroe Islands is won from rain water with a random use of water holes found during tunnel or coal drilling.
+Presently most of the drinking water on the Faroe Islands is won from rain water with a random use of spring water, water holes found during tunnel or coal drilling.
 But the quality of the groundwater has been discovered to be better than the one of rainwater and it also has a higher PH Value.
 The rain water is kept in tanks or basins and is filtered for the use in households and public buildings.
-Sometimes in summer problems with the supply of rainwater can occur – there can be some occasional lack of rain and also some bacterial pollution can happen during warm periods and needs to be treated with chemicals.
+Sometimes in summer problems with the supply of rainwater can occur – there can be some occasional lack of rain and also some bacterial pollution can happen during warm periods which then needs to be treated with chemicals.
 The groundwater shall provide security of water supply for the future.

 More interesting reading about the subject on the website of Jarðfeingi